Shakespeawang/github-workspace/CameraPose/README.md

 Camera Pose
 ======================
-A project for finding and optimizing rotation matrix and translation matrix.
+A project for finding and optimizing rotation matrix and translation matrix of camera pose.

 Goal
 -----